-Meet Your Admission Counselor
+Meet The Admission Staff!

 We hope you find what you need within these pages, but if not, please feel free to contact us.

-Our Admission offices are open from 8:00 a.m. to 5:00 p.m.
+The Office of Admission is open from 8:00 a.m. to 5:00 p.m.
 Monday through Friday, and 9:00 a.m. to 12:00 p.m. on Selected Saturdays (September–April only).

 Office of Admission

-New Concord, OH 43762
+New Concord, OH 43762-1837

-Admission Office Counselors
+Admission Office Staff

 Director of Admission

-Best thing about Muskingum: During my sophomore year here at Muskingum, I met my future wife.
+Best thing about Muskingum?
+During my sophomore year here at Muskingum, I met my future wife.
 We've been married since 2006 and I can't imagine a better life than what we have shared here in this community.
 Muskingum truly is a special place.

 Assistant Director of Admission